 In 2015, AlphaBay made headlines when vendors sold user account data stolen from U.S. ridesharing app Uber and British telecommunications and broadcasting giant TalkTalk in company-wide data breaches.
 The following year, and the year after, AlphaBay’s own website was compromised by hackers, who exposed upwards of 213,000 private user messages.

 The court’s refusal to reconsider the conviction dealt another blow to defense efforts to reduce his sentence.
-Two appeals filed with the U.S. Supreme Court in December arguing Ulbricht’s Fourth and Sixth Amendment rights had been violated were denied in the month prior to the dismissal of the pending murder-for-hire indictments.
+Two appeals filed with the U.S. Supreme Court in December 2017 arguing Ulbricht’s Fourth and Sixth Amendment rights had been violated were denied in the month prior to the dismissal of the pending murder-for-hire indictments.

 A first appeal filed with the U.S. Court of Appeals for the Second Circuit in January 2016 was previously rejected in May 2017.
-This one contested that evidence of investigative malfeasance was illegally withheld during trial that, if aired, would have exposed inconsistencies in the prosecution’s line of reasoning and a cover-up incriminating law enforcement in corruption scandals.
+The appeal contested evidence of investigative malfeasance was illegally withheld during trial that, if aired, would have exposed inconsistencies in the prosecution’s line of reasoning and a cover-up incriminating law enforcement in corruption scandals.
 Two D.E.A. agents were arrested for misusing and pocketing evidence during the course of the Silk Road investigation.

 Case climate and contribution to crypto

-That battle has lasted until now.
-The government’s search for accomplices in both the Silk Road and AlphaBay cases has been actively ongoing, and the U.S. Department of Justice has carved out a cyber-crime division that coordinates with the Internet Crime Complaint Center to tackle computer crimes.
-In March, the U.S. District Court for the Northern District of Georgia arrested Illinois resident Ronald L. Wheeler, also known as “Trappy,” for marketing and promoting AlphaBay.
+Today, the government’s search for accomplices in both the Silk Road and AlphaBay cases has been actively ongoing, supported by a federal cyber-crime division that coordinates with the Internet Crime Complaint Center to tackle computer crimes.
+In March, the Northern District Court of Georgia arrested Illinois resident Ronald L. Wheeler, also known as “Trappy,” for marketing and promoting AlphaBay.

 Lamborghini image via Shutterstock